aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-ink/_index.md

 ### **Set Ink Brush Color**

-This Java code shows you how to set the color for a brush:
+This Javascript code shows you how to set the color for a brush:

 ```javascript
     var pres = new  aspose.slides.Presentation("pres.pptx");